 - Google Assistant forthcoming in 2018

 The Sonos One has all the same features as other Sonos speakers, but it adds built-in voice control thanks to the array of six-microphones within the top of the device.
 The Sonos One runs Amazon Alexa already, but Google Assistant compatibility will arrive in 2018, meaning next year you'll get the choice of personal assistants rather than being restricted to one platform, as you are with an Amazon Echo or Google Home speaker.

 Ensure the One's microphone is turned on and you'll be able to ask Alexa anything, as you can via an Amazon Echo or, increasingly, a number of other devices.
-The list of things you can ask Alexa is endless - so long as you have the respective Skills enabled (via the Alexa app) - ranging from asking Alexa to request an Uber, adding garlic to your Ocado order, or giving you a flash briefing from your favourite news outlet.
+The list of things you can ask Alexa is endless - so long as you have the respective Skills enabled (via the Alexa app) - ranging from asking Alexa to request an Uber to adding garlic to your Ocado order.

 Aside from general requests and tasks, you'll also be able to say something like: "Alexa, play Human" - and she will respond with "Playing Human by Rag and Bone Man in the Kitchen (or whichever room your Sonos One is in)".
 You can also use the One to ask other speakers within your Sonos system to play certain songs or skip tracks.
 For example: "Alexa, play Human in TV Room" - and that's exactly what'll happen without you needing to move a muscle.

 However, not all of the 80+ music services that work on Sonos are compatible with Alexa voice control.
 Amazon Music is, of course, along with TuneIn Radio, and Spotify has also recently been made compatible despite not being available at launch.